Learn about our educational philosophy, our curriculum, and what our residents do after residency.

 Integrated intern year

 Our new, integrated clinical base year (CBY) will prepare you to succeed.
-It is a transitional year that pairs traditional rotations such as internal medicine, surgery, and emergency medicine, with integrated rotations where you work side by side with advanced residents, including acute pain and surgical intensive care.
+It is a transitional year that pairs traditional rotations such as internal medicine, surgery, and emergency medicine, with integrated rotations where you work with advanced-year anesthesia residents, including acute pain and surgical intensive care.
 Throughout the year interns will work side by side with their future medical and surgical colleagues while building connections with each other and the anesthesia department.
 This clinical experience is enriched by a longitudinal, year-long curriculum (one full day every other week on most rotations) that brings the interns together with anesthesia faculty for lectures, skills workshops, and simulation focused on learning relevant to your intern responsibilities and foundational to the practice of anesthesia.

 Typical Rotation Schedule